 For instance, the first of these states that type a belongs to class Num only when there are operators (+), (), neg, and fromInteger of the specified types defined for a.
+One specifies that a type belongs to a class with an instance declaration.

 The restriction is as follows: for a type class over a type variable a, each overloaded operator must have a type of the form a -> t, where t may itself involve a.
-In the above, (+), (), neg, (==), and show satisfy this restriction, while fromInteger, showList, and read do not.
+In the above, (+), (), neg, (==), and show satisfy this restriction, while fromInteger, showList, and read do not

 Remarkably, this simple restriction enables one to construct an untyped dynamic semantics, and ensures that no ambiguity can arise: hence type soundness and the strong form of principal types do hold.
 The resulting system is still powerful enough to handle the overloading of arithmetic, equality, and showing a value as a string, but not powerful enough to handle the overloading of numerical constants or reading a string as a value.
-The latter are perhaps less essential than the former: neither Miranda nor SML support overloading of the latter sort, and Kaes considered only this restricted form of overloading in his original paper [Kae88].
+The latter are perhaps less essential than the former: neither Miranda nor SML support overloading of the latter sort.